Edward G. Robinson: World War II

+Robinson and Humphrey Bogart in Brother Orchid (1940).
-At the time World War II broke out in Europe, he played an FBI agent in Confessions of a Nazi Spy (1939), the first American film that portrayed Nazism as a threat to the United States.

-MGM borrowed him for Blackmail (1939).
-Then, to avoid being typecast, he played the biomedical scientist and Nobel laureate Paul Ehrlich in Dr. Ehrlich's Magic Bullet (1940) and played Paul Julius Reuter in A Dispatch from Reuters (1940).
+At the time World War II broke out in Europe, Robinson played an FBI agent in Confessions of a Nazi Spy (1939), the first American film that portrayed Nazism as a threat to the United States.
+MGM borrowed him for the lead role in the financially successful drama Blackmail (1939).
+Then, to avoid being typecast, Robinson portrayed the biomedical scientist and Nobel laureate Paul Ehrlich in the biopic Dr. Ehrlich's Magic Bullet (1940).
+He later said, "Among all the plays and films in which I've appeared, I'm proudest of my role in Dr. Ehrlich's Magic Bullet. […] It was, I think, one of the most distinguished performances I've ever given."
+Robinson also portrayed entrepreneur Paul Julius Reuter in A Dispatch from Reuters (1940), his second-favorite film.
 Both films were biographies of prominent Jewish public figures.
-In between, he and Bogart starred in Brother Orchid (1940).

-Robinson was teamed up with John Garfield in The Sea Wolf (1941), and George Raft in Manpower (1941).
-He went to MGM for Unholy Partners (1942), and made a comedy Larceny, Inc. (1942).
+In between, Robinson played a gangster who goes to a monastery in the comedy Brother Orchid (1940), featuring Humphrey Bogart and Ann Sothern.
+According to Robinson, he and Bogart "got along splendidly" and "respected each other."

+Robinson portrayed the villainous Wolf Larsen in the 1941 film adaptation of the Jack London novel The Sea Wolf, co-starring John Garfield and Ida Lupino.
+He thought Garfield "was one of the best young actors I ever encountered".
+Robinson followed The Sea Wolf with a top-billed role opposite Marlene Dietrich and George Raft in Manpower (1941).
+In his autobiography, he remembered Dietrich's professionalism: "Playing with her, I learned that we shared a common passion: work.
+More than that: Be on time, know the lines, toe the marks, say the words, be ready for anything."
+Although he described Manpower as mostly "inane", Robinson considered that he and Dietrich were a "stunning combination" and that adding Raft as the third lead was "showmanship casting."
+He found Raft to be "touchy, difficult, thoroughly impossible to play with"; Robinson wanted to leave the film when Raft punched him, but Hal Wallis convinced him to stay.
+He went to MGM for Unholy Partners (1942), a film he thought was "best forgotten", and returned to Warners for the comedy Larceny, Inc. (1942).
 He volunteered for military service in June 1942 but was disqualified as he was aged 48; he was an active and vocal critic of fascism and Nazism during the war.

 Post-Warner Bros.

-Robinson was one of several stars in Tales of Manhattan (1942) and Flesh and Fantasy (1943).

-He did war films: Destroyer (1943) at Columbia, and Tampico (1944) at Fox.
-At Paramount, he was in Billy Wilder's Double Indemnity (1944), with Fred MacMurray and Barbara Stanwyck, where his riveting soliloquy on insurance actuarial tables (written by Raymond Chandler) is considered a career showstopper; and at Columbia, he was in Mr. Winkle Goes to War (1944).
-He then performed with Joan Bennett and Dan Duryea in Fritz Lang's The Woman in the Window (1944), and Scarlet Street (1945), where he played a criminal painter.

-At MGM, he was in Our Vines Have Tender Grapes (1945), and then Orson Welles' The Stranger (1946), with Welles and Loretta Young.
-Robinson followed it with another thriller, The Red House (1947), and starred in an adaptation of All My Sons (1948).

-Robinson appeared for director John Huston as the gangster Johnny Rocco in Key Largo (1948), the last of five films that he made with Humphrey Bogart, and the only one in which Robinson played a supporting role to Bogart's character in the film.
-It is also the only film with Bogart where Bogart's character killed Robinson's character in a gunfight, instead of the opposite.
-Around the same time, he was cast in starring roles for Night Has a Thousand Eyes (1948) and House of Strangers (1949).